 Presentation: Performances must include an introduction written by the students to contextualize the performance and state the title and the author(s) of the material.
 The introduction will be included in the total presentation time.
-Characters may direct dialogue to off stage characters or to silent characters and /or audience (on and offstage focus).
+Characters may direct dialogue to off stage characters or to silent characters and /or audience (on and off-stage focus).
 Performance shall be presented from memory.

 Standards for Excellence: The material should provide opportunity for the actors to develop a balanced, understandable scene with clear character relationships.
 The characterization should be believable and consistent with the author's intent.
 The movement should flow naturally from the characters, giving proper focus on action and reaction.
 The scene should grow with character insight, plot or mood intensification and thematic statement.
 The selection should be such that the performers can respond emotionally to the thought and mood; the literature should be more than superficial in characterization or development of theme.
 The cutting should focus on the relationship(s) between the characters they create.
 Skills should focus on delivery, timing, and character development.
 The delivery should be such that techniques of acting are not obvious.
-The performer's voices should reveal the meaning and context of the lines, as should any bodily movement and blocking; the total effect should be real and genuine, rather than artificial, forced and mechanical.
-Attention should be paid to good pronunciation and articulation, adequate volume, tone, and acceptable vocal quality as determined by the characterization.
+The performer's voices should reveal the meaning and context of the lines, as should any bodily movement and blocking; the total effect should be paid to good pronunciation and articulation, adequate volume, tone, and acceptable vocal quality as determined by the characterization.